jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 __Objectives:__

+  * Modify GRUB settings
+  * Use ```systemctl``` to start, stop, and examine processes in systemd
+  * Use systemd-analyze to understand what services are loading during system boot
+  * Change systemd.targets
+  * Use the nice command to modify a processes priority
+  * List kernel modules currently loaded on your Linux system

 __Outcomes:__

- Change grub settings - add background, remove queit splash - update-grub
+   At the conclusion of this lab you will be able to manage, edit, and list system processes in systemd--helping you to master the concepts of systemd.

+1) Change the default grub settings in Ubuntuto add a background image (preferrably dark) and remove or disable the ```quiet splash``` otpion) make sure to execute  ```update-grub``` before rebooting or changes won't be written.
+1) Use the ```systemd-analyze``` tools to print out the most recent boot time for your system
+1) Install MariaDB server, ```sudo dnf install mariadb```.
+1) Use the command ```systemctl status <servicename>``` after MaraiDB is installed to display its current status, then enable the service via ```systemctl```, and then start the service.
+Now reboot your system.
+1) With the MariaDB enabled, use the ```systemd-analyze``` tools to print out the most recent boot time for your system again and compare if adding this service increased boot times.
- use system-analyze nad blame to collect start times before installing and enabling maria-db, use systemd-analyze after installing maria-db
+1) Use ```systemd-analyze blame``` to collect start times of each element after installing and enabling the MariaDB service

- systemctl service status after maraidb is installed, then enable, then start, then analyze then disable

- Chart the startup times
+1) Using the exmaple in the book - generate a chart of the systemd-analyze blame output of startup times

- use systemd to start and enable httpd.service
+1) Use systemd to start and enable httpd.service

- change systemd target to commandline only - show default target - then change back.
+1) Change the ```systemd``` target to the systemd commandline only level, display the ```systemd``` default target level - then change back to the GUI target (or runlevel5).

-change to single user mode to "resuce" the mariadb root password

-systectl --show -p "After"  and "Wants" of the sshd.service
+1) Using systemctl and the ```--show option```, display the "After" and "Wants" of the sshd.service

-nice a command - compile a C infinite loop program and nice it to low priority and then high priority - use htop to examine system usage -- Code provided
+1) nice a command - create/compile a C infinite loop program and nice it to lowest priority and then highest priority.
+Open a second terminal tab/window and use htop (install it if needed) to display that process' system usage

-Launch multiple tabs in Firefox using these:  firefox -new-tab -url https://www.evernote.com/Home.action -new-tab -url http://www.gmail.com

-find those processes IDs via ps -ef and kill those tabs will a kill -2 command
+1) Launch multiple tabs in Firefox using these:  ```firefox -new-tab -url https://www.krebsonsecurity.com -new-tab -url http://twit.tv/floss/```.
+Find the process IDs via ```ps -ef``` and kill those tabs/processes with a ```kill -2``` command
+1) Using ```lsmod``` and ```grep``` list all of the kernel modules loaded on your system that contain VirtualBox (search for ```vb*```).
+1) Run the command that will list all the PCI devices attached to your system
+1) Type the command to displace info about your CPU and use ```grep flags``` to filter the response to show only the processor flags.
+1) Using ```systemctl``` find the cgroup for the apache2 webserver (known as httpd on Fedora) and issue a SIGHUP to the entire cgroup.
+1) Using ```systemd-cgls``` list and filter (grep) and show the sub-process IDs for the httpd.service
+1) Install and execute the ```procinfo``` command and display the system overview.

 #### Footnotes